aws-samples/aws-lambda-clickhouse/README.md

 ![clickhouse-lambda architecture](./clickhouse-lambda.png)

-The sample includes a Lambda Function with the Lambda Function URL enabled, a Lambda function IAM resource policy, a Lambda function execution role, and an S3 bucket.
+The sample includes a Lambda Function with the Lambda Function URL enabled, an IAM user identity policy, a Lambda function execution role, and an S3 bucket.

 The Lambda function processes HTTP requests and runs ClickHouse binary.
 It has 2048MB memory by default.
 The memory size can be increased up to 10240 MB.
 More memory can improve query performance, but also increases cost.
 The Lambda code is deployed using container images, because of clickhouse binary size.
-We use a custom clickhouse build that can run in a Lambda function, see [the docs](#q-how-to-make-clickhouse-binary-run-better-in-aws-lambda) for details.
+We use a standard clickhouse binary, see [the docs](#q-how-to-make-clickhouse-binary-run-better-in-aws-lambda) for ideas how to optimize it for the AWS Lambda environment.

 Data resides in the S3 bucket.
 You can upload any additional data in formats, supported by ClickHouse (parquet, json, csv and many others).

 The Lambda function URL provides an easy way to invoke Lambda function without configuring Amazon API Gateway.
 It uses AWS_IAM auth type, so all requests need to be signed with AWS Signature Version 4.
 You could change it to NONE to disable auth on the Lambda function URL side completely (this might impose a security risk!) or implement authentication of your choice in the Lambda code, through Amazon API Gateway or Amazon CloudFront.

-Lambda resource policy (TBD - this is not the case now, see [limitations](limitations)) controls which users are allowed to make requests to the Lambda function URL.
-The sample allows only one user specified through IAM_USER parameter during deployment.
+Permissions to invoke the Lambda function URL are granted through the IAM user identity policy.
+The sample grants access to one user specified during deployment through the IAM_USER environmental variable.
+Another way to grant access is through Lambda function's resource policy.

 Lambda execution role provides the Lambda function with access to S3 data.
 The sample allows read access to one bucket only (specified during deployment).
 You can modify role's policies to allow more buckets.
 Note, that access to S3 is controlled completely by this role.
 Any IAM user that is allowed to make requests to the Lambda function URL will be able to query data regardless of their S3 permissions.
 You can build a solution around S3 Object Lambda instead of the regular Lambda if you need to grant access based on users' S3 permissions.

 # User guide

-## Deploy with CDK
-To deploy with CDK instead of CloudFormation:
-1. Clone the repo
-1. Have docker and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured
-1. Install and bootstrap AWS Cloud Development Kit CDK (more details [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install))
-    ```
-    npm install -g aws-cdk
-    cdk bootstrap aws://ACCOUNT-NUMBER/REGION
-    ```
-1. Install dependencies
-    ```
-    npm install
-    ```
-1. deploy the stack with
-    ```
-    cdk deploy
-    ```

 ## Query existing S3 bucket
 To query your real data you can either upload it to the sample S3 bucket or connect your existing S3 bucket during deployment .

 To connect an existing S3 bucket instead of creating a new one set `CREATE_BUCKET` environmental variable to `false`, and `BUCKET_NAME` to your bucket name (just a name, whithout s3:// or https://) during CDK deployment.
 The bucket must be in the same AWS region where the sample is deployed.

-Alternatively, you can simply upload your own data in json, parquet, csv or [another supported format](https://clickhouse.com/docs/en/interfaces/formats) to the sample bucket created.
-Get the bucket name from `ClickhouseBucketName` CloudFormation output.
+Alternatively, you can simply upload your own data in json, parquet, csv or [another supported format](https://clickhouse.com/docs/en/interfaces/formats) to the sample bucket.
+Get the bucket name from `ClickhouseBucketName` AWS CDK output.

 ## Change authentication method
 You may want your function URL to be public, for example to make queries directly from the web browser without signing requests with AWS Signature Version 4.
 For that you can leverage the `NONE` auth type.
 See the guide [here](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html).
 This imposes a security risk and allows access to the data in the bucket through ClickHouse queries to all users.